-All the images delivered are hand edited for consistent color, exposure, white balance, and sharpness with some converted to black and white when artistically appropriate.
+All the photographs you receive are hand edited for consistent color, exposure, white balance, and sharpness with some converted to black and white when artistically appropriate.
 Giving you unedited photos would be like serving an uncooked meal and telling you to finish the job!
 If you have a preference for the balance of color and black and white, we can discuss in advance.
-I don’t do large photoshop work like replacing skies, adding people, removing people, or anything beyond small spot corrections.
+I don’t do large Photoshop work like replacing skies, adding people, removing people, or anything beyond small spot corrections.
 I would not be able to deliver the quantity of images I do in that case in any reasonable time frame.
-I aim to take photos in camera that are beautiful as opposed to relying on photoshop to save a poorly taken image.
+I aim to take photos in camera that are beautiful as opposed to relying on crazy edits to save a poorly taken image.
 I never send watermarked images, the files you receive are high resolution and ready for sharing, saving, and printing!

 I work with you to put together a schedule to get through the family photos as quickly as we can to give you as much of your day as possible to enjoy.
 If we make a photo list in advance and ensure everyone on that list knows to gather at a particular time and place, we can finish in 10 to 15 minutes.
 If that list is long enough that I believe it will go longer, I’ll give you a heads up and we can adjust as necessary.

-Between assisting, third shooting, second shooting, working as a primary photographer for other companies, and of course photographing for my own business I quickly lost the exact count.
-However, I can confidently say that I have photographed over 150 weddings (and counting) and been to many many more.
+Between assisting, second shooting, working as a primary photographer for other companies, and of course photographing for my own business I quickly lost the exact count over the years.
+However, I can confidently say that I have photographed somewhere over 150 weddings (and counting).

 Yes, I quickly discovered that wedding photography is something you need to fully dedicate yourself to as a career to be the successful and to continue to improve in.
 There is so much more to it than just grabbing a camera on the weekends and heading to a couple weddings.
-I'm constantly talking to clients, editing, researching, learning, practicing, photographing engagement sessions, and more.
+I’m constantly talking to couples, editing, researching, learning, practicing, photographing engagement sessions, and more.